jw44lavo/learn_python/README.md

 ## Windows
 ### Install Python
+Visit Pythons download for the latest release (click [here](https://www.python.org/downloads/release/python-391/) for 3.9.1), scroll down to the bottom of the page and download the right installer according to your operating system.
+Execeute the downloaded .exe file and follow the instructions.
+Check the installed version in the CMD with ```python --version``` or ```python3 --version```.

 ### Install VSCode
 Using [Visual Studio Code](https://code.visualstudio.com/) for text editing is just a recommendation.
 You can also use any other text editor such as [Atom](https://atom.io/), [Sublime](https://www.sublimetext.com/) or preinstalled software.